 - 11.7.1.
-A builder who is not a barge or that builder's clothing touches the river or floodway, or steps outside the boundary of the construction site.
+A builder who is not a barge or that builder's clothing touches the river, floodway, or floor outside the boundary of the construction site.
 Penalty is 1/2 minute (30 seconds) per incident.
 Exception: There is no penalty for stepping out of bounds or entering the river or floodway to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or personal protective equipment. - 11.7.2.
-A barge or a barge's clothing touches ground.
+A barge or a barge's clothing touches ground (which includes the floodway) or floor outside the boundary of the construction site.
 Penalty is 1/2 minute (30 seconds) per incident.
-Exception: There is no penalty for stepping on ground to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or personal protective equipment. - 11.7.3.
-A member, constructed portion, tool, nut, bolt, or personal protective equipment touches the river or ground outside a staging yard.
+Exception: There is no penalty for stepping out of bounds or on ground to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or personal protective equipment. - 11.7.3.
+A member, constructed portion, tool, nut, bolt, or personal protective equipment touches river, ground, or floor outside the staging yard.
 Penalty is 1/4 minute (15 seconds) per incident.
 Exceptions: (1) There is no penalty for the constructed portion touching the ground within the one-foot by one-foot footings.
 (2) There is no penalty if a tool used exclusively for measuring touches the ground during use while being held by a builder.